Champions League: Bayern Munich ease to win in Barcelona | DW | 14.09.2021

 As he did a year ago in Lisbon, Thomas Müller put Bayern ahead.
 It wasn't as early, and it was a far scruffier goal, but Barcelona must have felt history was repeating itself.

-Six of the Barcelona starting lineup were there on that night in Portugal a year ago, but a lot more has changed since that historic night when Bayern scored eight goals to break and belittle Barca.
+Six of the Barcelona starting lineup were there in Portugal a year ago, but a lot more has changed since that historic night when Bayern scored eight goals to break and belittle Barca.

 Bayern Munich has a different head coach now, while Barcelona no longer have Lionel Messi to turn to.
 And yet the same haunting reality remains for Barcelona.
 What used to be one of the most prestigious European games is now a mismatch between two clubs moving in opposite directions.